tokio-rs/tokio/CONTRIBUTING.md

 # Contributing to Tokio

-:balloon: Thanks for your help improving Tokio!
+Thanks for your help improving Tokio!
 We are so happy to have you!

 There are opportunities to contribute to Tokio at any level.
 It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can